LonnyX/laravel-approvable/README.md

 ## Prepare Model

-Setting up a model for auditing couldn't be simpler.
-Just use the `LonnyX\Approvable\Approvable` trait in the model you wish to audit and implement the `LonnyX\Approvable\Contracts\Approvable`.
+Setting up a model for approval couldn't be simpler.
+Just use the `LonnyX\Approvable\Approvable` trait in the model you wish to be approved and implement the `LonnyX\Approvable\Contracts\Approvable`.
 ```php
 use Illuminate\Database\Eloquent\Model;
 use LonnyX\Approvable\Contracts\Approvable as ApprovableContract;